ujar-org/micro-k8s-bookingdb/README.md

 containers.
 The services are implemented in Java using Spring and Spring Cloud.

 It uses three microservices:
-- `init-container-service` to ran the database migrations on deploy.
+- `init-container-service` to run the database migrations on deploy.
+- `edge-service` - provide API gateway, which supports reactive http communications to underlying service (dashboard), simple GraphQL interface to fetch countries, cities & hotels data.
 - `importer-service` to handle Booking.com API descriptive data (countries, cities, hotels lists).
 - `dashboard-service` provides API for frontend/end user interactions.